stijn-dejongh/lovecraft_public_domain/raw_converts/tgsk.md

 be dark, expressionless, and bearded, and his landlord thinks the swarthy mask--which was duly exhibited--looks very much like him.
 He was never, however, suspected of any connexion with the nightmare apparitions whispered of by local Slavs.
-The hills behind Arkham were searched for the  "metal envelope ", but nothing of the sort was ever found.
+The hills behind Arkham were searched for the  "metal envelope", but nothing of the sort was ever found.
 However, a clerk in Arkham's First National Bank does recall a queer turbaned man who cashed an odd bit of gold bullion in October, 1930.